Ed.D. in leadership

 Face-to-face: The face-to-face program is held on the Monroe Park Campus in vibrant downtown Richmond, Virginia.
 Classes will usually meet one evening every week and five Saturdays a semester.

-Online: The online program is administered using BlackBoard Learning Management Software and requires yearly face-to-face summer residencies that are two designated days in May, including a Friday evening and full Saturday.
-Summer residency dates for 2018 will be May 18-19, 2018.
+Online: The online program is administered using BlackBoard Learning Management Software and requires yearly face-to-face summer residencies that are two designated days in mid-May, including a Friday evening and full Saturday.

 The Ed.D. program offers opportunities for students to participate in Learning Communities* in the following areas: